CentaurusInfra/fornax/docs/setup-guide/copy_cert_between_edge_cluster.md

      width="98%"
      align="center"/>

 ### 1.1.4.
-Follow up 1.1.1 to 1.1.3 Copy Machine A pub key to Machine C.
+Follow up 1.1.1 to 1.1.3 copy machine A pub key to machine C.
 ### 1.1.5.
-Follow up 1.1.1 to 1.1.3 Copy Machine B pub key to Machine C. (notes: we need copy machine B "admin.conf" to machine C).
+Follow up 1.1.1 to 1.1.3 Copy machine B pub key to machine C. (notes: you need copy machine B "admin.conf" to machine C).

-# 2. Copy ca, certs, admin.conf from machine A to machine B, C
+# 2  Copy ca, certs, admin.conf from machine A to machine B, C
 -	Ubuntu 18.04, one for cloud-core, two for edge-core.
 -	You need know your machine private ip.
 -	Copy Structure Overview